In March 2011 I defended my PhD thesis entitled

 Coupled transformation of models and instances are supported by the 2LT platform and have been applied for transformation of algebraic datatypes, XML schemas, and relational database models.

-These coupled rules can be composed to create compound transformations at the model level that induce compound transformations at the instance level.
+These coupled roles can be composed to create compound transformations at the model level that induce compound transformations at the instance level.
 With this approach, spreadsheet evolution can be made safe, even when model changes are involved.

 automatically from higher-level models that can encode and enforce consistency